The Amazing Maurice: Production

-In June 2019, the adaptation of Terry Pratchett's novel into an animated film was announced.
-Additionally, Terry Rossio was stated to be the screenplay writer, Carter Goodrich the concept character designer, Toby Genkel the film's director, and Julia Stuart of SKY, Rob Wilkins of Narrativia, Emely Christians, Robert Chandler and Andrew Baker as producers.
+In June 2019, an animated film adaptation of Terry Pratchett's novel The Amazing Maurice and His Educated Rodents was announced.
+Additionally, Terry Rossio was stated to be the screenplay writer, Carter Goodrich the concept character designer, Toby Genkel the film's director, and Julia Stuart of SKY, Rob Wilkins of Narrativia, Emely Christians, Robert Chandler and Andrew Baker as producers and Louis Paltnoi and Mark Walker as executive producers.
 In October 2019, sales for the film began and art work from the production was released.
 The voice cast of Hugh Laurie, Emilia Clarke, David Thewlis, Himesh Patel, Gemma Arterton and Hugh Bonneville was announced in November 2020.
 David Tennant, Rob Brydon, Julie Atherton and Joe Sugg were added to the voice cast in May 2021.

 Music

 On 6 April 2021, Tom Howe was announced to composed the film's musical score.
+English singer-songwriter Gabrielle Aplin also contributed two tracks, "Side by Side" and "Be Yourself" to the original music soundtrack.

 Release

 The Amazing Maurice had its premiere at the Manchester Animation Festival on 13 November 2022, and was released in United Kingdom on 16 December, by Sky Cinema.
-It is set to be released in the United States by Viva Pictures on 3 February 2023, after being delayed from a 13 January 2023 release.
+It was released in the United States by Viva Pictures on 3 February 2023, after being delayed from a 13 January 2023 release.
 It had its American premiere at the 2023 Sundance Film Festival.

 Home media

-The Amazing Maurice will be released on DVD and Blu-ray by Dazzler Media on 10 April 2023.
+The Amazing Maurice was released on DVD and Blu-ray by Dazzler Media (under license from Universal Pictures) on 1 May 2023.

 Reception

 Box office

-As of 4 April 2023, The Amazing Maurice has grossed $4 million in the United States and Canada, and $15.2 million in other territories, for a worldwide total of $19.2 million.
+As of 4 April 2023, The Amazing Maurice has grossed $4.3 million in the United States and Canada, and $15.8 million in other territories, for a worldwide total of $21.1 million.